"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 2 Chronicles 6:12, 14 - Then Solomon stood before the altar of the LORD in the presence of all the assembly of Israel, and spread out his hands... and he said: "LORD God of Israel, there is no God in heaven or on earth like You, who keep Your covenant and mercy with Your servants who walk before You with all their hearts."

 Isaiah 49:6 - Indeed He says, 'It is too small a thing that You should be My Servant to raise up the tribes of Jacob, and to restore the preserved ones of Israel; I will also give You as a light to the Gentiles, that You should be My salvation to the ends of the earth.'

 Ezekiel 37:24 - "David My servant shall be king over them, and they shall all have one shepherd; they shall also walk in My judgments and observe My statutes, and do them."

 John 12:25-26 - He who loves his life will lose it, and he who hates his life in this world will keep it for eternal life.
 If anyone serves Me, let him follow Me; and where I am, there My servant will be also.
 If anyone serves Me, him My Father will honor.

 Through the rest of the study, we will see the evidence that the 144,000 servants follow suit to other servants of God.
-In response to the 144,000 servant's ministry, a multitude is saved throughout the Tribulation (Revelation 7:9).
-These servants will share the Word of God wherever they go, like the Apostle Paul, who shared the Gospel:
+In response to the 144,000 servant's ministry, there is a multitude saved throughout the Tribulation (Revelation 7:9).
+These servants will share the word of God wherever they go, like the Apostle Paul, who shared the Gospel: